Aripander08/tennis_game/README.md

 - Thursday Morning
     - Depl0y to GitHub

+## Short-Term To DO
+- Fix so that first missed toss is a fault and redo
+- Add arm/racket to comp
+- Add game win/loss function
+- Fix game logic for when first bounce happens on same side of court
+- Cpu needs some balancing (less raw speed and mor intelligent shot selection)
+- Give SFX button real functionality
+- Style the button margins

 ## Known bugs
+- Missed toss counts as a lost point
+- Comp has no arm/ racket
+- Currently the set does not end when it should
+- Due to larger hitbox, p1 can now hit ball that is still on other side of net
 - When first boucne is within same side of court it should register as out which it does not yet
 - button icons do not 'unfocus' after clicking
 - SFX button doesn't work